PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 We have done some experiments to show the effect of these hyperparameters, and we log the best configuration for each algorithm in each environment.
 You can check it in the `omnisafe/configs/on_policy`.

-In experiments, we found that the `obs_normalize=True` always performs better than `obs_normalize=False` in the second-order methods.
+In experiments, we found that the `obs_normalize=True` always performs better than `obs_normalize=False` in on-policy algorithms.
 That means the reward would increase quicker if we normalize the observation.
-So we set `obs_normalize=True` in almost all the second-order methods.
+So we set `obs_normalize=True` in almost all on-policy algorithms.

-Importantly, we found that the `reward_normalize=True` does not always perform better than `reward_normalize=False`, especially in the `SafetyHopperVelocity-v1` and `SafetyWalker2dVelocity` environment.
+Importantly, we found that the `reward_normalize=True` does not always perform better than `reward_normalize=False`, especially in the `SafetyHopperVelocity-v1` and `SafetyWalker2dVelocity` environments.

 **To improve the overall performance stability, we use the following unified setting in all of OmniSafe on-policy algorithms**